 Hop in the car and extend your mural tour with this map of more artwork along the roadsides of Aberdeen, Vass, Robbins, and Cameron.

-Late this summer or early fall, look for the long-awaited return of the iconic barbecue joint the Pik-N-Pig, more than a year after a fire destroyed the beloved Carthage restaurant.
+The iconic barbecue joint Pik-N-Pig is recently back in business after a fire destroyed the beloved Carthage restaurant more than a year ago.
 To find it, set your GPS to the Gilliam-McConnell Airfield, where you can watch small aircraft land as you savor eastern-style ’cue, ribs, and award-winning smoked chicken — and a BBQ Sundae, a jar layered with baked beans, barbeque, slaw, and sauce, garnished with hushpuppies.

 Feeling inspired by all the creativity in Moore County?
 ARTworks Vass is the perfect place to hone your artistic skills, try something new, or shop for imaginative gifts.
 The studio and store hosts classes for pottery, painting, stained-glass making, tin collage, sewing, and more.
 Shop for locally made works, whether painted on canvas or fashioned from glass, sterling silverware, wood, yarn, felt, or some other media.
 On Final Fridays, the shop unveils new collections of creations from featured artists.

 For a satisfying, Southern meal, Homegrown will take care of you.
 Under the shade of an umbrella on the patio, enjoy seasonal diner-inspired fare sourced from local farmers.
 The Ol’ Fashioned Cheeseburger with a side of rosemary fries hits the spot, but Paradise Salad, topped with fresh strawberries, blueberries, and goat cheese is mighty tasty, too.